hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 or <a href="http://www.datacarpentry.org/lessons">Data Carpentry</a> lesson materials, respectively.

 Workshops are taught by volunteer Instructors.
 Certified Instructors comprise people who have completed our <a href="http://carpentries.github.io/instructor-training/">instructor training</a> course.
+A typical workshop has two instructors, and 2-3 helpers answering questions during practical sessions.
+(These helpers are often alumni of previous workshops who are hoping to become instructors themselves.)

+Short bursts of teaching via live coding alternate with hands-on practical exercises, and participants are encouraged both to help one another, and to apply what they are learning to their own research problems during, between, and after sessions.

 <a href="https://software-carpentry.org/lessons">Software Carpentry</a>
 and <a href="http://www.datacarpentry.org/lessons">Data Carpentry</a> lessons are all open source, and are hosted on <a href="https://github.com/">GitHub</a>.